Hour of the Wolf: Reception

-On review aggregator Rotten Tomatoes, the film holds an approval rating of 92%, based on 24 reviews with an average rating of 7.73/10.
 In 1992, critic James Monaco rated Hour of the Wolf three out of five, dubbing it a "fine acting exercise".
 The New Yorker recalled it in 1999 as "probably the darkest of Ingmar Bergman’s journeys into his shadowy interior", mentioning the "ferocity" of the scene where Johan murders a boy.
 In 2000 Kim Newman of Empire Online praised Hour of the Wolf as "one of the most sinisterly beautiful black-and-white horror films you will ever see".
 Time Out London called it "a brilliant gothic fantasy".

 In the British Film Institute's 2012 Sight & Sound polls, Hour of the Wolf received three critics' votes and 11 directors' votes, placing it at 44th in the latter poll.
 In his 2014 Movie Guide, Leonard Maltin rated the film three out of four, calling it "lesser Bergman" but with "first-rate" performances.
-Hour of the Wolf is listed in the film reference book 1001 Movies You Must See Before You Die, which cited references to the work of E.T.A.
-Hoffman.
+Hour of the Wolf is listed in the film reference book 1001 Movies You Must See Before You Die, which cited references to the work of E. T. A. Hoffmann.
 IndieWire also named it in 2015 as one of the 15 greatest Bergman films, calling it "not wholly successful" but citing the wall-walking scene (comparing it to the work of David Lynch) and the scene in which Johan murders the boy.
 Glenn Kenny cited Hour of the Wolf and Bergman's 1963 The Silence as "mesmerizing nightmares" in The New York Times in 2018.
 Don Druker wrote a negative review for Chicago Reader, assessing it as "outlandish" and "a magnificent failure".
 In 2021, The film was ranked at No. 43 by Time Out on their list of "The 100 best horror movies".

 Legacy

+Andrei Tarkovsky considered it a masterpiece and named it one of the 77 greatest works of cinema.

 Bergman later made the films Shame (1968) and The Passion of Anna (1969).
 Author Jerry Vermilye wrote that in exploring "the thread of violence intruding on ordinary lives," Hour of the Wolf, Shame and The Passion of Anna represent a trilogy.
 Author Amir Cohen-Shalev concurs; the three films are sometimes called the "Fårö trilogy".

 WBAI's longest-running radio program takes its name from the film.
 The "Hour of the Wolf" radio show has run continuously since 1972 and concentrates on the literature of science fiction and fantasy.
 A stage adaptation of the film also played at the Royal Dramatic Theatre in 2011, directed by Malin Stenberg.

+David Cronenberg cited Hour of the Wolf as one of the inspirations behind his film The Fly.